mschwartz/micro-frontends/README.md

 CSS is ugly and awful to use in practice, and it ends up roughly doubling the number of files in a project if you have one .css file per component.
 This is probably the way micro-frontends should be done, but it seems like declaring the CSS in the same source as the component makes it very easy to accomplish the look you want.

-It seems like having a single global object with default styles that can be copied andmodified by components allows for a  consistent theme throughout the application that can be trivially changed in one place.
+It seems like having a single global object with default styles that can be copied and modified by components allows for a  consistent theme throughout the application that can be trivially changed in one place.

 The micro-frontends spec suggests each team have isolated code bases and to not use any framework.
 This seems like it breaks one of the valuable concept in software engineering - code reuse.
 If you are copy/pasting the same logic into multiple components, or similar code is implemented by another team, it's that many more places to fix something that's broken across the app.